-Visiting Siem Reap, Cambodia to see the famous temples of Angkor was a dream for me.
+Visiting Cambodia to see the famous temples of Angkor was a dream for me.
 The ancient city had been on my bucket list for as long as I could remember and I was definitely willing to hang my Indiana Jones hat up for a day and embrace my inner tomb raider.
-But I was worried about my time limit; was it even possible to see Angkor Wat and the other temples in 1 day?
+But with only 3 days in Siem Reap I was worried about my time limit; was it even possible to see Angkor Wat in 1 day?

-Turns out that yes, you can.
-While it is a bit rushed, it’s definitely worth it.
+Turns out that yes, you can see Angkor Wat, and a bunch of other Angkor temples, in just a single day.
 Angkor is one of the most incredible archeological sites in the world and an absolute must for anyone travelling through Cambodia.
 You could easily spend a week seeing all it has to offer, but even if you only have a day, it’s absolutely worth it.
-So for those looking at the single day ticket, here’s how to see Angkor Wat and some other incredible temples in 1 Day.
+So for those looking at the single day ticket, here’s how to explore the temples of Angkor Wat in 1 day.

 Brief History of Angkor Wat